ajheres/ivef-def/README.md

 # ivef-def
-Do not use anymore see recent versions in https://github.com/openivef/ivef-sdk
+DO NOT USE, see recent versions in https://github.com/openivef/ivef-sdk